 How to do it?
 Well, there are a lot of ways.
 We could simply pass a law that says every McMansion has to have a rent-controlled apartment building next to it, and pass strict laws making sure that those apartments are taken up by truly low-income people instead of just rich folks looking to save a buck, although obviously having rich folks and poor folks living in the same building would be a pretty grand idea as well.
 Unfortunately we can’t really knock down the existing mansions and apartment buildings and rebuild them to align with our ideals.

 The better option, I think, is to tie property taxes to the average value of homes in the community.
 A guy who buys a million-dollar house out in the country surrounded by other million-dollar houses, well, he pays a property tax rate based on that average million-dollar value.
 The guy who buys (or builds) a million-dollar house downtown surrounded by $150,000 row-homes, he pays a much lower amount of taxes.
 It’d have to be an awfully strong tax, of course; plenty of people would be willing to pay an increased tax rate to not live in an area they believe is dangerous.
-Also, property taxes are currently so low (I think in my area they should be at least doubled, with that extra money going straight to schools, libraries, and community centers) that it wouldn’t put much of a dent in any really wealthy person’s pocketbook.
+Also, property taxes are currently so low (I think in my area they should be at least doubled, with that extra money going straight to schools, libraries, and foreclosure defense hollywood centers) that it wouldn’t put much of a dent in any really wealthy person’s pocketbook.
 It might also be worth offering extra tax rebates based on a community’s average income, or the number of people in it who use government assistance.
 We’d also have to make sure that the large amounts of money collected on property taxes in wealthy areas got spent in the areas that had very little tax collected, which might be a challenge.
 It might also be worth offering special mortgage rates on homes purchased in poorer areas.

 I think if we could just get people living near each other and participating in each other’s success, there really would be a rising tide to lift all boats.
 So tell me: why wouldn’t this work?